Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/index.md

 the results.

 # What is a Scenario?
 A `Scenario^` in Taipy represents an instance of a business problem.
-Among other features scenarios own data nodes.
+Among other features, a scenario owns some data nodes.
 Two different scenarios can own two alternative data nodes (from the same `DataNodeConfig^`).
-This is particularly handy when you want to represent different situation, assumption or condition, and compare the data between them.
+This is particularly handy when you want to represent different situations, assumptions or conditions, and compare the data between them.

 In addition to holding data nodes, *scenarios* can be attached to a `Cycle^` to manage recurring business cases.
 This is ideal for time-based analyses like monthly forecasts,